-Do you want to leave your husband, but have nowhere to go?
-Here’s what to expect at a women’s shelter.
-I worked at a safe house for women and children, and know how to prepare to leave an unhealthy and abusive relationship.
+You want to leave your abusive husband, but you don’t know where to go.
+Are you thinking about calling a safe house or a shelter for women and children?
+Here’s what to expect and why you should keep trying to get into a women’s shelter if you aren’t successful at first.
+I worked at a safe house for women and children, and was trained to help survivors leave a unhealthy and abusive relationships.

-If you’re in an abusive relationship, know that you are not alone!
-I’m inspired to write this article about shelters for women and children fleeing domestic violence for two reasons: 1) hundreds of women have commented on How to Leave Your Husband When You Have No Money, saying they have nowhere to go but can’t stay with their partners; and 2) I worked as a casual relief Women’s Advocate at a safe house for women who are fleeing domestic violence.
+If you need to leave your relationship, you are not alone.
+You will find likeminded souls, kindred spirits, women who are escaping the same type of violence you are!
+Together, you are strong.
+I was inspired to write this article about shelters for women and children fleeing domestic violence for two reasons: 1) hundreds of women have commented on How to Leave Your Husband When You Have No Money, saying they have nowhere to go but can’t stay with their partners; and 2) I worked as a casual relief Women’s Advocate at a safe house for women who are fleeing domestic violence.
 This includes emotional, verbal, sexual, and financial abuse.
 If you wish you could leave but don’t know where to go, consider calling a safe house or women’s shelter.
 You’ll know what to expect after you read this article…

 Many women stay in unhealthy or abusive relationships because they think they have no choice, but they’re mistaken.
 They DO have a choice…they just aren’t considering all their options.

 Are you familiar with safe houses or shelters for women and children?
 What advice have you already received about going to a women’s shelter or safe house?
 I welcome your big and little thoughts in the comments section below.

 What You Need to Know About Women’s Shelters or Safe Houses